-1. They are more versatile than analog because they can be easily programmed without changing the hardware.

-- 2. It is easy to implement gain scheduling to vary flight control gains as the aircraft dynamics change with flight conditions. - 3.
+- 1. They are more versatile than analog because they can be easily programmed without changing the hardware. - 2.
+It is easy to implement gain scheduling to vary flight control gains as the aircraft dynamics change with flight conditions. - 3.
 Digital components in the form of electronic parts, transducers and encoders are often more reliable, more rugged, and more compact than analog equipments. - 4.
 Multi mode and more complex digital control laws can be implemented because of fast, light, and economical micro-processors. - 5.
-It is possible to design "Robust" controller that can control the aircraft for various flight conditions including some mechanical a require
+It is possible to design "Robust" controller that can control the aircraft for various flight conditions including some mechanical failures. - 6.
+Improved sensitivity with sensitive control elements that require relatively low energy levels.